ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-flows-overview-section}

-The SATP message flows are logically divided into three (3) stages [SATP-ARCH], with the preparatory stage denoted as Stage-0.
+The SATP message flows are logically divided into three (3) stages {{ARCH}}, with the preparatory stage denoted as Stage-0.
 How the tasks are achieved in Stage-0 is out of scope for the current specification.

 The Stage-1 flows pertains to the initialization of the transfer between the two gateways.